 MESQUITE TREES: The trimmings from the indigenous mesquite trees provide firewood which can be used by us, sold or bartered.
 The wood is great for grilling meats as it leaves a rich flavor in the food unlike any other.

 CHICKENS: Our chickens provide us eggs and fertilizer.
 Vegetable scraps from the restaurant and weeds and cuttings from the garden are fed daily to the flock, and they gladly gobble up that which would normally be thrown in the garbage.
 Chickens are also great composters, turning the soil on a regular basis.
 They till the ground and work for food.
-Due to the high predation rates in our area, our chickens are penned in large areas with a coop to lay in and sleep in at night.
+Due to the high predation rates in our area, our chickens are penned in large runs with a coop or shelter to lay in and sleep in at night.

 COWS: We keep a Jersey cow, Karma, for fresh, delicious milk for making cheese, butter and just to enjoy.
 She has a companion, Cookie, who may serve as a milker in the future even though she is a Hereford or some mix breed thereof.
 The cows get to free range from time to time to mow and fertilize the grounds.